aniyomiorg/aniyomi-website/website/src/docs/guides/categories.md

 == Remove entries
 ### Remove series from a category

-1. Long press series that you want to remove.
+1. Long press series that you want to remove.Klamukg
 1. Press the **Set categories** button.
 1. Deselect the category or categories you want to remove it from and press **OK**.